Thinklab-SJTU/ML4TSPBench/README.md

 ```
 @inproceedings{li2025ml4tsp,
-    title={ML4TSPBench: Drawing Methodological Principles for TSP and Beyond from Streamlined Design Space of Learning and Search},
+    title={Unify ML4TSP: Drawing Methodological Principles for TSP and Beyond from Streamlined Design Space of Learning and Search},
     author={Yang Li and Jiale Ma and Wenzheng Pan and Runzhong Wang and Haoyu Geng and Nianzu Yang and Junchi Yan},
     year={2025},
     booktitle={International Conference on Learning Representations}